José Patricio Guggiari: Time in Buenos Aires and his last days

-With the revolution of February 17, 1936 and the resignation of President Eusebio Ayala, José P., as he was known, left Paraguay and remained for a time in Clorinda and Formosa in Argentina, where he received the alarming news that the president of the Víctor y, Dr. Ayala and the glorious war leader, General José Félix Estigarribia, were detained.
+With the revolution of February 17, 1936 and the resignation of President Eusebio Ayala, José P., as he was known, left Paraguay and remained for a time in Clorinda and Formosa in Argentina, where he received the alarming news that the president of the víctory, Dr. Ayala and the glorious war leader, General José Félix Estigarribia, were detained.
 Later he moved to Buenos Aires, where he established a residence.
 He was married to Rosa Rojas.
 His children accompanied him in exile, including Maria Stella, who was a nurse in the Chaco War, and who resided in Rosario.
 His other daughter Clementina was married to Wenceslao Peralta and settled in La Colmena with José's grandchildren: José, Titín, Pedro Bruno, Teresa and Martha.
 José's only son was named José Antonio.

 In June 1940, during the presidency of General Estigarribia, with the news of the death of his mother, he returned to Paraguay by train, to Villarrica.
 He returned to exile when General Higinio Morínigo assumed the presidency, in September 1940.
 When, in 1946, President Morínigo took a turn for democracy, and decreed amnesty for all Paraguayans, Guggiari's return on August 14 was memorable.
 The return to democracy lasted only for 6 months; Guggiari returned to exile had not returned to Paraguay by the time of his death on October 29, 1957.

 A famous quote attributed to him is "The pride of being a liberal is only overcome by the honor of being Paraguayan".